LL.M., University of California, Berkeley, School of Law (Fulbright Scholar)

 Later, Umer moved to Singapore and worked at Clyde & Co LLP and Rajah & Tann LLP, both internationally ranked amongst top-30 international arbitration practices.
 He was engaged in a breadth of cases arising from different common and civil law jurisdictions in South and South East Asia and Middle East.
 He was primarily involved in commercial, joint venture, shareholders, energy infrastructure, and hotel management disputes.
 He also worked with a well-known arbitrator in Singapore and assisted him in a number of international arbitrations around the world.

-In addition to his disputes practice, Umer maintains an active advisory and transactional practice.
+In addition to his disputes practice, Umer maintains and active advisory and transactional practice.
 He regularly advises businesses with respect to regulatory risks and affairs and represent them before regulatory bodies in Pakistan.
 He has also acted for clients in complex contractual negotiations, drafting, and execution and advised them during the performance stages and in settlement discussions.

 Umer is a member of the Adjunct Faculty at the Shaikh Ahmad Hassan School of Law at the Lahore University of Management Sciences (LUMS), where he delivers courses on international commercial arbitration and civil procedure.
 He writes on topics related to international arbitration and dispute resolution for various publications on regular basis and has been invited to various conferences to speak on legal issues.
 He is the co-author of the Pakistan Chapter of GAR Investment Treaty Know-How for the Global Arbitration Review and the Pakistan Chapter for the Global Arbitration Places Guide prepared by the Delos Dispute Resolution.